7 Corporate Training Myths You NEED to Stop Believing

 7 Popular Corporate Training Myths Busted!

+We wish training could fix all your business problems but sadly it cannot!
 Corporate training can resolve one basic problem – lack of skill or knowledge.
-If it’s a performance issue arising due to lack of skills and knowledge, corporate training can fix it easily.
+If it’s a performance issue arising due to a lack of skills and knowledge, corporate training can fix it easily.
 All you need to do is offer effective training programs and ongoing learning support, and viola – your problem is solved!

 However, when your employees have the required knowledge to do the job but are not motivated enough, training will not fix the problem.
 You need to look for other factors such as:

-• Technical issues with workplace equipment, hindering employees’ performance on job
+• Technical issues with workplace equipment that hinder employees’ performance on the job.

-• Outdated processes and procedures which fail to meet current needs
+• Outdated processes and procedures which fail to meet the current needs of employees.

 But how can you decide if it’s a performance issue due to lack of training or if some other factor is involved?

 That’s where a thorough performance needs analysis or gap analysis comes in.
-It helps identify if performance issues exist, and if they do exist, if they can be solved by training.
+It will help you identify if performance issues exist, and if they do exist, if they can be solved by training.

 2. Your Learners will Only Learn through Formal Training Sessions

 Gone are the days when learners had to rely on formal training methods, such as in-person (structured and organized) to acquire new knowledge and skills.
-Thanks to technological advancements, the opportunities for learning are endless, more varied, and most importantly, almost instantaneous.
+Thanks to technological advancements, the learning opportunities are endless, more varied, and most importantly, almost instantaneous.

 So, your modern learners need not rely only on formal training sessions, not anymore.
 They can also learn on the job and from their peers.
-In fact, according to the 70:20:10 model, learners learn the most from working (70%) and interacting with others in the workplace (20%).
-Examples include assisting a supervisor, reading a blog, watching a video from the learning portal, interacting with peers/SMEs, participating in a group discussion in the Learning Management System, and so on.
+In fact, according to the 70:20:10 model, learners learn the most from working (70%) and interacting with peers in the workplace (20%).
+Examples include assisting a supervisor, reading a blog, watching a video from the learning portal, interacting with peers/SMEs, participating in a group discussion on the Learning Management System (LMS), and so on.

-That means only 10% of the learning comes from formal and planned training sessions – and your learners have many avenues to learn from apart from them.
+This means only 10% of the learning comes from formal and planned training sessions.

 3. E-learning is the Only Digital Learning Format

-I know eLearning is a huge favourite with training managers, but you’ve other options!
+We understand that eLearning is quite popular with training managers, but don’t forget to explore other options too!
 You can go for:

-• Virtual Instructor-led Training (VILT) when you want to replicate the in-person essence of a classroom session on a virtual platform (Microsoft Teams, Zoom).
-VILT is perfect for behavioural training (such as team building, leadership, soft skills) or anything that needs employees to work together to build, improve, or change an attitude.
+Virtual Instructor-led Training (VILT) when you want to replicate the in-person essence of a classroom session on a virtual platform.
+VILT is perfect for behavioral training (such as team building, leadership, and soft skills) or anything that needs employees to work together to build, improve, or change an attitude.

-• Blended Learning when you want to offer the best of classroom and online training (eLearning and digital learning assets such as microlearning, mobile learning, videos, assessments, audio podcasts, eBooks, and more).
-However, you need to carefully decide what component of the blended learning goes into the classroom and what goes into online training.
+Blended Learning when you want to offer the best of classroom and online training (eLearning and digital learning assets such as microlearning, mobile learning, videos, assessments, audio podcasts, eBooks, and more).
+However, you need to carefully decide on the blend.
 For instance, classroom training is preferred when the content is complex and the task is risky, requiring supervision, in-person interactions, and practice to master training.
 On the other hand, eLearning is preferred for teaching concepts and procedures, to offer self-directed learning, and when you have a dispersed workforce to train.

-You can use videos to demonstrate how to use (step-by-step) a piece of equipment, leverage mobile learning for anytime anywhere access (for a learner base mostly on-the-go), and include microlearning modules to provide a short introduction or summary to quickly brush up concepts in a blended approach.
+You can use videos to demonstrate how to use (step-by-step) a piece of equipment, leverage mobile learning for anytime anywhere access, and include microlearning modules to provide a short introduction or summary to quickly brush up concepts in a blended approach.

-• Microlearning when your employees are hard-pressed for time and need targeted and relevant information on-the go to fulfil their training requirements.
+Microlearning is ideal when your employees are hard-pressed for time and need targeted and relevant information on the go to fulfill their training requirements.
 Microlearning is so versatile that you can use it with classroom, VILT, as well as eLearning to support formal learning.
-Moreover, microlearning assets (videos, infographics, eBooks, audio podcasts) make for excellent performance support
+Moreover, microlearning assets (videos, infographics, eBooks, audio podcasts) make for excellent performance support.

 4. If You Build, They Will Come

-Well, we all wish this were true, but let’s face facts, it’s just a myth!
+Well, we all wish this were true, but let’s face the facts, It’s just a myth!

 Even with mandatory training programs, learners need to show up and be willing to learn.
-If you are under the impression that creating a Netflix-like learning platform is enough to get employees started with learning, you cannot be more wrong!
+If you are under the impression that creating a Netflix-like learning platform is enough to get employees started with learning, that might not work!

 L&D leaders must do more than just offer courses to learners.
 You need to make sure training programs: